-- (4) As of May 1, 2010, the following non-employee directors had outstanding options to purchase the following number of shares of our common stock, all of which had been granted under our 1993 Outside Directors Stock Option Plan, 2001 Outside Directors Stock Option Plan or 2007 Stock Incentive Plan: Mr. Anderson (44,821 shares, of which options to purchase 32,000 were exercisable), Mr. Dutcher (43,481 shares, of which options to purchase 30,494 shares were exercisable), Mr. Mulligan (37,661 shares, of which options to purchase shares are all exercisable), Dr. Sander (37,661 shares, of which options to purchase shares are all exercisable) and Mr. Vellenga (72,821 shares, of which options to purchase 60,000 shares were exercisable). - (5) On August 27, 2009, Mr. Anderson and Mr. Vellenga each received a stock option award of 12,821 shares with a grant date fair value of \$45,000.
+As of May 1, 2010, the following non-employee directors had outstanding options to purchase the following number of shares of our common stock, all of which had been granted under our 1993 Outside Directors Stock Option Plan, 2001 Outside Directors Stock Option Plan or 2007 Stock Incentive Plan: Mr. Anderson (44,821 shares, of which options to purchase 32,000 were exercisable), Mr. Dutcher (43,481 shares, of which options to purchase 30,494 shares were exercisable), Mr. Mulligan (37,661 shares, of which options to purchase shares are all exercisable), Mr. Mulligan (37,661 shares, of which options to purchase shares are all exercisable), Mr. Mulligan (72,821 shares, of which options to purchase shares are all exercisable).
+Dr. Sander (37,661 shares, of which options to purchase shares are all exercisable).
+On August 27, 2009, Mr. Anderson and Mr. Vellenga (72,821 shares, of which options to purchase shares are all exercisable).
+On August 27, 2009, Mr. Anderson and Mr. Vellenga each received a stock option award of 12,821 shares with a grant date fair value of \$45,000.
 The grant date fair values were computed in accordance with ASC 718.
 Refer to "Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations Critical accounting policies and estimates Stock-based compensation" in our Annual Report on Form 10-K for the fiscal year ended May 1, 2010 for discussion of the assumptions used in calculating the expense under ASC 718.
+Management's Discussion and Analysis of Financial Condition and Results of Operations - Critical accounting

+(5)policies and estimates - Stock-based compensation" in our Annual Report on Form 10-K for the fiscal year ended May 1, 2010 for discussion of the assumptions used in calculating the expense under ASC 718.
 This portion of the Annual Report on Form 10-K is included in our 2010 Annual Report to Shareholders.